18F/handbook/_pages/business-units/coe/centers-of-excellence.md

-Our mission is to accelerate that modernization by leveraging private sector innovation and government services, while centralizing best practices and expertise.
+Our mission is to accelerate that modernization by leveraging private sector innovation and government services, while centralizing best practices and expertise for holistic transformation.

-Currently operating at the U.S. Department of Agriculture (USDA) and the U.S. Department of Housing and Urban Development (HUD), we have five centers, each focused on a specific (but interconnected) area of
+We have six centers, each focused on a specific (but interconnected) area of
 transformation:

+-   **Artificial Intelligence
+    - Accelerates adoption of Artificial Intelligence to discover insights at machine speed.
 -   **Cloud Adoption**
     -   Analyzes current systems and applications to provide recommendations for planning cloud migration.
 -   **Contact Center**